Meet our BOOST global street team of advocates and champions.

 Gabriela has served in education for over 22 years.
 She currently serves as a Senior Manager for the San Diego County Office of Education.
 She is well-versed in trauma-informed practices; group facilitation; restorative practices; student engagement; and grant development/management.
 Gabriela has an MA in Education/Counseling from Point Loma Nazarene University and a Master of Public Administration with from San Diego State University.
 She is the co-host of the 2 Counselors & a Mic podcast, which features stories of everyday people changing the world.
 She enjoys traveling with her husband and playing catch with their dog, Chiquita.

-Susie Estrada, Family & Community Engagement Specialist (she/her/hers)
+Susie Estrada, School Improvement Program and Special Education Parent Engagement Specialist (she/her/hers)

 Utah State Board of Education, Salt Lake City, UT